cgeyskens/phd/image-analysis/in-vitro-synapse-counting/README.md

         a.
 Open image manually
         b.
 Run “macro_z-stack_split_grey.ijm” to max project, split the channels, set LUT to grey and delete the original image
         c.
-Manually draw an ROI around each some in the image with the polygon tool, save these ROIs.
+Manually draw an ROI around each soma in the image with the polygon tool, save these ROIs in soma_roi folder.
         d.
 Run “macro_clear_rois.ijm” to clear all the information inside the ROIs from all channels

 3. Set the mean threshold & create mask